packmad/LLMV-PrintBBUIDs/README.md

 ## What is the purpose of this?

-In my Introduction to Cybersecurity course (at the [EURECOM](https://www.eurecom.fr/) research center), I have a class on fuzzing.
+I have a class on fuzzing in my [Introduction to Cybersecurity](https://simoneaonzo.it/introsec/) course.
 In this class I have some limitations:

 1) I only have three hours to introduce them to software testing;